enricopesce/OCITranslator/README.md

-# OCI Translator API
+# OCI Translator

 ## Introduction

-The OCI Translator API demonstrates the power of leveraging [Oracle Cloud Infrastructure's Generative AI services](https://www.oracle.com/artificial-intelligence/generative-ai/generative-ai-service/) for building practical language translation applications.
+The OCI Translator demonstrates the power of leveraging [Oracle Cloud Infrastructure's Generative AI services](https://www.oracle.com/artificial-intelligence/generative-ai/generative-ai-service/) for building practical language translation applications.
 This project showcases how enterprise-grade AI capabilities can be integrated into a modern web application while maintaining high performance and reliability.

 ### Why OCI Generative AI?